Dental Bridges London

 2

-A false tooth is fused between the crowns to fill the space where the tooth is missing.
+A custom-made false tooth is attached between the crowns, filling the space where the tooth is missing.

 3